-- Pump or drain remaining mixed fluid out of the tank and dispose of it according to local environmental approved practices. - Make sure "Tank Gun" and "Drill Fluid" valves are open. - Fill and rinse the tank with clear water and then start the engine and pump.
-By pumping this water through the system, it will remove buildup and dilute any remaining mixed fluid in the system.
-Open the valve on the wash wand to flush it. - Stop the engine and pump. - Drain the remaining water out of the tank and dispose of it according to local environmental approved practices. - Remove the drain cap on the suction tee located at the lower right end of tank and allow remaining water to escape from the piping.
-After draining, replace the cap. - Remove centrifugal pump front drain plug.
-Replace the plug when the pump is empty. - Make sure "Tank Gun" and "Drill Fluid" and wash wand valves are open. - Remove filter / shear and clean as described in the maintenance section of this manual. - Using a wet/dry vacuum, vacuum remaining water and debris from the polyethylene plastic reservoir tank.
+- Pump or drain remaining mixed fluid out of the tank(s) and dispose of it according to local environmental approved practices. - Make sure "Tank Gun(s)" and "Drill Fluid" valves are open. • - Fill and rinse the tank with clear water and then start the engine and pump.
+By pumping this water • through the system, it will remove buildup and dilute any remaining mixed fluid in the system. - Open the valve on the wash wand and flush it back into the hopper.
+Open the hopper valve to drain, then . close. - Stop the engine and pump. - Drain the remaining water out of the tank(s) (use the customer installed tank bottom drain valve) and • dispose of it according to local environmental approved practices. - Remove the drain cap(s) on any of the suction tees located at the tank and allow remaining water to ٠ escape from the piping.
+After draining, replace the cap(s). - Remove centrifugal pump front drain plug.
+Replace the plug when the pump is empty. • - Make sure "Tank Gun" and "Drill Fluid" and wash wand valves are open. . - Remove filter / shear and clean as described in the maintenance section of this manual. - Using a wet/dry vacuum, vacuum remaining water and debris from the polyethylene plastic reservoir • tank(s).